vapourlang/vapour-website/docs/introduction.md

 to the amount of time spent glancing, reading, and parsing code to fix bugs or refactor, the amount of time spent writing code would in fact be almost significant.
-Vapour makes you write more code so you can read it faster, easily find bugs, and actually enjoy refactor code.
+Vapour makes you write more code so you can read it faster, easily find bugs, actually enjoy refactor code, and reduce dependence on `R CMD check`.

 The language is written in files with the `.vp` extension, the language then transpiles (transforms) the Vapour code from the `.vp` code to